gruntjs/grunt-docs/Configuring-tasks.md

 ```

 ## Files
+Because the vast majority of tasks perform some kind of file operation, Grunt has powerful abstractions for selecting the files you wish to work with.

 Each multi task target may have one or more **src-dest** (source-destination) filepath mappings specified.
 The following formats are acceptible and will automatically be normalized into a format the task can process.

 Regardless of the format, both src and dest may contain [[template strings]].
 Additionally, please specify filepaths in the unix style, using `/` as a path separator, instead of `\`.